DANCING PANDAS

 The Terzi Bridge

-We really enjoyed the beauty and people of Kosovo.
+We really enjoyed the beauty and people of this tiny nation.
 Later, visiting Serbia and Bosnia and Herzegovina we reflected on this tiny nation and the struggles that it has been through.
 We truly wish Kosovo a peaceful and prosperous future.

 Have you traveled through these lands?
-Did we miss something from out Best of Kosovo list?
+Did we miss something amazing in this country?
 Let us know we would love to hear from you.

 Please follow and like us: